cjgunase/pandoc_resume/resume.md

 * Contributed to the publication of a lab member by creating a Circos Visualization of genomics data from Birch genome.[[source]](https://github.com/cjgunase/myVisualizations/tree/master/circos)

+\newpage

 **Software Engineer/Research Engineer : 2010 - 2013**

-Worked on a [collaborative research project](http://www.vidusayura.org/?page_id=2) with University of Colombo School of Computing and Sri Lanka Navy.
-Following are the list of publications I authored/contributed:
+Worked on a [research project](http://www.vidusayura.org/?page_id=2) with University of Colombo School of Computing and Sri Lanka Navy.

 * Develop algorithms and to implement using Java and web based technologies a Survailance platfrom to fuse data from multiple transponders such as AIS, RADAR sensors around Sri Lanken coast line.[[Publication]](http://www.icter.org/conference/icter2012/paper/50)